tiago123456789/mini-n8n/README.md

 - Execute workflows via Webhook
 - Test the workflow while you are creating it
 - Create custom nodes to execute your own logic when you need a customized solution
+- Workflow assistant to help to create/modify workflows everything based on native nodes and custom nodes you have.

 ## What did I learn or reviewed?